Corporate Issuers

 Summary, Syllabus, Topics, and Sample Questions (L1, L2, L3)

-The CFA® exam Corporate issuers topic covers assessing corporate governance and understanding how companies make investing and financing decisions.
-Many academic studies have shown that effective governance is highly correlated with overall financial performance.
-Environment, social, and governance (ESG) factors have become increasingly important concerns for investors and companies have taken notice.
-Therefore, evaluating how these factors affect a company’s bottom line is critical to increasing long-term shareholder value and making management decisions regarding financing and investment.
+The Corporate Issuers section of the CFA exam delves into the assessment of corporate governance and the comprehension of how companies navigate investment and financing decisions.
+Numerous academic studies have consistently demonstrated a strong correlation between effective governance and overall financial performance.
+In today's landscape, environmental, social, and governance (ESG) factors have gained significant prominence, attracting attention from both investors and corporations.
+Consequently, evaluating how these factors impact a company's financial bottom line is imperative, thereby enhancing long-term shareholder value and informing managerial decisions regarding financing and investments.

 Study Tips for Corporate Issuers